m0onpi/nextjs-portfolio/README.md

 ## Important

-This is a beatiful made template by https://github.com/hqasmei
+This is a beautiful made template by https://github.com/hqasmei